john-mwangi/mariadb_iceberg_demo/README.md

 ## Notes
 1. Current Flink CDC version doesn't capture the schema.
 This is planned for [Flink CDC v3.3](https://issues.apache.org/jira/browse/FLINK-36611)

-## Services
-* mariadb: MariaDB Server is a high performing open source relational database, forked from MySQL
-* sql-client: Interface for creating source and sink tables using SQL, and submitting SQL queries
-* jobmanager: In charge of generating the Flink topological graph and dispatching the jobs to workers
-* taskmanager: Execute the tasks of a dataflow, and buffer and exchange the data streams

 ## Rationale
 **Why Flink over Debezium?** Though Debezium supports a greater variety of sources and sinks compared to Flink, an internal analysis concluded that the events are very low level and difficult to use them without some translation.